sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^155]: "Leggett simply misses the significance of this cross reference-cf. Leggett, op. cit., p.
 24."

  In the Vibhūtipāda under sūtra III.6 the VK again refers to another by the word*anyeşām.* The discussion is whether or not the *yogī*can practise *saṃyama* on thehigher stages without conquering the lower ones.
 The VK is of the opinion that thelower stages must be conquered before progressing to the higher states.
-And then hesays "others say that by attaining the later stage of self-realization the earlier stages ofknowing another's mind, etc., has been [accomplished](#)."
+And then hesays "others say that by attaining the later stage of self-realization the earlier stages ofknowing another's mind, etc., has been accomplished[^1257]."
 The VK disagrees with thisinterpretation of the bhāṣya by Miśra.
 In the TV Miśra maintains, as mentioned bythe VK, that once the higher stage of self-realization is attained (he adds through thegrace of īśvara) there is the accomplishment of the lower siddhi-s like *paracittajñāna,*etc[^156] uttarabhūmi-vijayasya pratyāsannasyānyata eveśvarapraṇidhānādevāvagatatvāt-TV, under VBH, III.6.").
 But the VK has a different interpretation for which the relevant portion underIII.6 in the body of the work can be consulted.
 So again we see that the VK refers toMiśra by the word *anyeṣām.*

 [^156]: ".. tadarthasya (the VK has arthasya though earlier he mentions it as tadarthasya

+[^1257]: #

  There are striking similarities in style and language in some places between theTV and the YSBHV.
 Even though one need not read too much into these similarities,given the fact that the VK was familiar with the TV (as shown above), these are significant.